unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/ListFeed.md

     </mvux:FeedView>
     ```

     > [!TIP]
-    > The `FeedView` wraps its source (in this case the `People` feed) in a `FeedViewState` object,
-    > and makes the current value of the feed accessible via its `Data` property as well as the
-    > `Refresh` property, which is a command that explicitly triggers reloading the data.
+    > The `FeedView` wraps its source (in this case the `People` feed) in a `FeedViewState` object, and makes the current value of the feed accessible via its `Data` property as well as the `Refresh` property, which is a command that explicitly triggers reloading the data.

-1. Press <kbd>F7</kbd> to navigate to open code-view, and in the constructor,
-after the line that calls `InitializeComponent()`, add the following line:
+1. Press <kbd>F7</kbd> to navigate to open code-view, and in the constructor, after the line that calls `InitializeComponent()`, add the following line:

     ```c#
     this.DataContext = new BindablePeopleModel(new PeopleService());
     ```

-1. Click <kbd>F5</kbd> to run the project
+1. Click <kbd>F5</kbd> to run the project.

-1. When the app loads you'll notice how the `ProgressTemplate` shows (if you've included one),
-till the data is received from the service (2 seconds).
+1. When the app loads you'll notice how the `ProgressTemplate` shows (if you've included one), till the data is received from the service (2 seconds).

     ![](../Assets/SimpleFeed-3.gif)

-1. Once the data is the available, the `FeedView` switches to its `ValueTemplate`
-(the first default `DataTemplate` in our example),
-and displays the people list.
+1. Once the data is the available, the `FeedView` switches to its `ValueTemplate` (the first default `DataTemplate` in our example), and displays the people list.

     ![](../Assets/ListFeed-1.jpg)